Swimming pools and spas

 If you have any changes to your pool ownership status, including small heated pools, please email us.
 Alternatively you can call us on 0800 486 486 or write to the Kāpiti Coast District Council Compliance Team.

 The new swimming pool inspection fee has been introduced in response to legislation changes from central government, which aim to improve safety and save lives by decreasing the risk of drowning, particularly for small children.
 An administration fee is charged to cover administration of the process and keeping the records.
 Pool owners now need to have their swimming pool barriers inspected every three years through a new site inspection process.
 Pool owners can choose to have inspections undertaken by registered IQPIs rather than the council.

 What's an IQPI and what do I do if I can't find any in my area?

 The new regulations introduce ‘Independently qualified pool inspectors (IQPI)’.
 An IQPI is someone who’s been approved by MBIE to inspect and certify pools MBIE has a list of IQPI’s available online.
-Pool owners can choose to hire an IQPI in their area to inspect their pool, or to have Council carry out the inspection at the cost of $153 per hour.
+Pool owners can choose to hire an IQPI in their area to inspect their pool, or to have Council carry out an inspection (see General compliance fees for charges).
 There's currently a limited number of IQPI’s available but we believe more will become available now that the changes have come into effect.